rtp-ch/slider/README.md

 Buttons available on the toolbar in that order.
 If carousel is not enabled we will add first and last button to the default configuration.

+### Compile slider sources

+To compile the slider sources there is a make file.
+This will probably only work on linux and maybe on Mac.
+It uses the google closure compiler.
+You will need to have java in your executable path and extract "compiler.jar" from the lastest closure compiler, available here: https://developers.google.com/closure/compiler/ (into same directory as the makefile)

 ### Licence

 This is free software; you can redistribute it and/or modify it under the terms